Daniel Coker: Methodist minister

 In 1802, Francis Asbury ordained Coker as a deacon in the Methodist Episcopal Church.
-He actively opposed slavery and wrote pamphlets in protest.
-In 1810, Coker wrote and published the pamphlet Dialogue between a Virginian and an African minister, described by historian and critic Dorothy Porter as resembling a "scholastic dialogue".
+Coker actively opposed slavery and wrote pamphlets in protest.
+In 1810, he wrote and published the pamphlet Dialogue between a Virginian and an African minister, described by historian and critic Dorothy Porter as resembling a "scholastic dialogue".
 It is noted for its literary quality and because it was one of the few protest pamphlets "written and published in the slaveholding South."

 While working at Sharp Street Church, Coker began to advocate for black Methodists to withdraw from the white-dominated church.
 He founded the African Bethel Church, which later became known as Bethel A.M.E.
 Church.

 In 1807, Coker founded the Bethel Charity School for Black children.
 One of his students was William J. Watkins, who became an abolitionist and opposed the proposed resettlement of free American blacks in Africa.
 Coker himself later participated in such colonization.

 In 1816, Coker traveled to Philadelphia, where he represented his church and collaborated with Richard Allen of that city in organizing the national African Methodist Episcopal Church.
 It was founded by several congregations, mostly in the mid-Atlantic region, as the first independent black denomination in the United States.
 The delegates elected Coker as the first bishop, but he deferred to Allen.
 The latter minister had founded the first AME Church in Philadelphia, known as Mother Bethel A.M.E.
 Church, and encouraged the planting of new congregations in the mid-Atlantic region.
 Coker represented Bethel A.M.E.
 Church (founded 1787/1797) in Baltimore.

 Coker encountered difficulties after his return to Baltimore.
 In 1818, church elders dismissed him from the Connection because of "undisclosed charges"; the following year, he was readmitted but could preach only with the approval of a local minister.
 Although he continued teaching, he could not support his family.
 In 1820, he decided to emigrate with his family as a missionary to Africa under the aegis of the American Colonization Society (ACS).